bbadeaux-ias/node-boilerplate/README.md

     httpsServer.listen(3443);                                     //enables https server connections in https://localhost:3443
     ```

-7. In some cases, you'll need to update the permissions to the ssl directory so that node has access to it's information:
+7. In some cases, you'll need to update the permissions to the ssl directory so that node has access to its information:

     ```
     sudo chmod -R a+r ssl